DionneMaguire/dionnes_wines/README.md

 ![add wine review](/documentation/images/add-wine-review.png)

 It has the name of the wine that the user is going to review.
-The user fills in the form and clicks add a wine review.
-The user gets a message to say successfully added a wine review.
+The user has to fill in rating and review or they get an error.
+If the user fills in the form and clicks add a wine review,  they gets a message to say successfully added a wine review.
 The store owner has to approve the review before it can be viewed on the website.

 ### Bag page